glaParaBio/utils/pafplot/README.md

 # Description

-`pafplot.R` plots alignments in [paf](https://github.com/lh3/miniasm/blob/master/PAF.md).
+`pafplot.R` plots alignments in [paf](https://github.com/lh3/miniasm/blob/master/PAF.md) format.
 Typical use case: You have two assemblies from the same species or related species and you want to visualize how these assemblies map to each other.